Contact infoFood Industry, Business Statistics

-The stock of pigs shows the total number of pigs in Denmark.
-The statistics are primarily used for forecasts of pigs for slaughtering and forecasts for the future stock of pigs.
-In addition the Statistics are used for different economic and environmental estimations and analyses.
+The statistics on the stock of pigs shows the total number of pigs in Denmark.
+It aims, among other tings, to form a basis for forecasting future slaughters and future stock of sows.
+The statistics are also used for different economic and environmental estimations and analyses.
 The stocks of pigs have been compiled since 1915 but with slightly different methods used over time.
-The last change was incorporated at the statistics with reference time on 01 April 2018.
-However, the impact had only minimal effect since the difference between the new method and the old method was below 1 percent of the total number of pigs.
-In its current form the statistics is regarded as directly comparable from 1998 and onwards.
+The last change was in 01 April 2018.
+The difference in the number of pigs for new and the old method of analysis is below 1 per cent.
+The statistics are considered to be comparable from 1998 onwards.

 Data for the pig survey is collected by means of web questionnaires or by means of the system to system solution ArgoSofts Winsvin.
-A sample of about 2.000 holdings with pigs according to the The Central Husbandry Register (CHR) is selected.
-The exact number in the sample for each quarter is given under the section sources.
+A sample little below 1.700 holdings with pigs according to the The Central Husbandry Register (CHR) is selected.
 The survey is a sample survey divided into groups (strata) by the size of pigs and types of pigs on the single holding.
 Farms with many pigs are selected every time.
 The answers are validated for unrealistic values and next the sample is extrapolated to the total population of all farms with pigs.

 The pigs survey is of great interest to EU, the Ministry of Environment and Food, The Danish Association of Slaughterhouses and others farmer´s organizations, but also students and interested people in general.
 The most important purposes of pig surveys are to provide a basis base for forecasts of pigs for slaughter.
 The statistics are used in financially and environment studies.